ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("escalation")` Implements a range of different approaches for dose-finding clinical trials including the continual reassessment method (CRM), the modified TPI (mTPI) design, the Bayesian optimal interval design (BOIN), EffTox and the 3+3 design.

--   `r pkg("MCPMod")` This package implements a methodology for the design and analysis of dose-response studies that combines aspects of multiple comparison procedures and modeling approaches (Bretz et al. (2005) <[doi:10.1111/j.1541-0420.2005.00344.x](https://doi.org/10.1111/j.1541-0420.2005.00344.x)>).
+-   `r pkg("MCPMod")` This package implements a methodology for the design and analysis of dose-response studies that combines aspects of multiple comparison procedures and modeling approaches based on Bretz et al. (2005) <[doi:10.1111/j.1541-0420.2005.00344.x](https://doi.org/10.1111/j.1541-0420.2005.00344.x)>.
 Please note: The 'MCPMod' package will not be further developed, all future development of the MCP-Mod methodology will be done in `r pkg("DoseFinding")`.

 -   `r pkg("TEQR", priority = "core")` The TEQR package contains software to calculate the operating characteristics for the TEQR and the ACT designs.
 The TEQR (toxicity equivalence range) design is a toxicity based cumulative cohort design with added safety rules; the ACT (Activity constrained for toxicity) design is also a cumulative cohort design with additional safety rules with the unique feature of this design is that dose is escalated based on lack of activity rather than on lack of toxicity and is de-escalated only if an unacceptable level of toxicity is experienced.